Emotions, Elections and Citizens’ Assemblies

 Citizens’ assemblies are the place where informed public judgement occurs.
 Panelists study the issues in an environment that fosters learning, contemplation and resolution of the issues.
 The legislative and referendum processes seldom come close to informed public judgement.
 Nonetheless, it is rare for citizens’ assemblies to make the final decision on issues and are generally limited to making recommendations to legislative bodies and referendums.

 The use of citizens’ assemblies in the Republic of Ireland show that they work in situations like ours.
 This video explores the abortion issue in Ireland and how the citizens’ assembly was an integral part of the solution.
+Note that after the video was produced Ireland passed a referendum on abortion that was supported by 65% of the citizens.

 What can you do help?